-As most of my travels centre round food I do feel occasional guilt when walking to a fast food counter.
+As most of my travels centre around food I do feel occasional guilt when walking to a fast food counter.
 A wasted meal on a short itinerary of food exploration.
 But in truth this is not the case.
 Fast food is different in every country with international outlets offering their own unique regional twists.
 The Green Curry KFC for example… hard to say no. But the real perk of fast food in Bangkok is the convenience.
 Most fast food outlets do delivery, to your door, without having to get off your lazy ass.
-For me Sunday would be the usual slobbing day, many street foods in Bangkok taking the day off, low on funds and the fridge likely depleted.
+For me Sunday would be the usual slobbing day, many Thai street foods in Bangkok taking the day off, low on funds and the fridge likely depleted.
 The same goes for getting back from travel.
 After periods of unfamiliar food the familiar Western comforts are almost a necessity.
 Tourists with the runs, ring sting or chilli burps will likely understand.
-As a tourist I used fast food delivery in Bangkok more than I would these days often ordering delivery to my hotel room.
+As a tourist, I used fast food delivery in Bangkok more than I would these days often ordering delivery to my hotel room.
 “Sir this is reception… did you order McDonalds to your room?”
 “Yup have them meet me at the pool”.
 It works.
-Here are reasons why Fast Food delivery in Bangkok is so much better.
+Anyway, here are reasons some easy Fast Food delivery options in Bangkok.

 The daddy of fast food delivery in Bangkok.
 In the UK the thought of McDonalds delivering is a little deluded but here in Bangkok it is the norm.
 McDelivery 24/7 any time of any day.
 Just one quick phone call and Big Macs will be knocking at your door in no time.
 160 Baht Big Mac Set (meal) and 40 Baht delivery comes to a total of 200 Baht ($6.40).
 Bargain?
 McDonalds are my first phone call after late night airport arrivals or mid morning long-haul bus journeys.